 We’re big believers in grassroots movements, the power of passionate people to create change!
-At the heart of our mission is the desire to give back through donations, partnerships, education and most powerfully for us, volunteering.
-People have been asking us about ways to make a difference, and one of those ways is trash cleanups, so we thought we’d share some info on how to go about becoming a clean water warrior!
+At the heart of our mission is the desire to give back through donations, partnerships, education and most powerfully for us, hands-on work.
+People have been asking us about ways to make a difference, and one of those ways is to do trash cleanups, so we thought we’d share some info on how to go about becoming a clean water warrior!

 We challenge ourselves to be regularly hands-on when it comes to the change we want to see, and what started out as participation in a few beach cleanups has evolved for us into a regular schedule of cleaning up our local waterways.
 It can be overwhelming to look at the complexities and urgency of the big picture, but what if we all started tackling the issues that exist in our own backyards?
 That’s powerful!